tglucksmann/buybitcoinworldwide.github.io/_wallets/ledger-hw1.md

 lang: en
 author: jordantuwiner
 permalink: "/wallets/ledger-hw1/"
-seotitle: "Ledger HW.1 Review: Affordable Hardware Wallet"
+seotitle: "Ledger HW.1 Review: Should You Get One?"
 title: "Ledger HW.1"
 desc: The Ledger HW.1 is a less fancy version of the Nano.
 It securely stores Bitcoin private keys offline and signs transactions in its secure environment.
 wallet: ledger_hw1